| |

 I

 hope you get this e-mail.
-I've never even seen one sent before,
+I've never even seen one sent before, never

-never mind trying it myself !
-The dogs are now exercised at
+mind trying it myself !
+The dogs are now exercised at least once a day

-least once a day and diet is going well.
-We're being very strict.They
+and diet is going well.
+We're being very strict.They both like the Burns

-both like the Burns food but they don't stock it in the shops
+food but they don't stock it in the shops I go to.
+I tried them on James

-ingredients and they don't seem to mind that. dogs seem a little
+mind that. dogs seem a little calmer now.

 Thanks for your help.
 Anne & Stan.
 Jack & Maisie 2007